 "Unfortunately, the return of 2061 will be as poor as that of 1986: for another really good view we must wait for the return of 2137." https://books.google.it/books?id=2FNfjW ...
 37&f=false

-That's right, folks: according to Paul, comet Halley's regular/ habitual period of 75.66 years (on average) which has been observed for many centuries will suddenly speed up between 2061 and 2134 - i.e. by as many as three years!
-And this, supposedly due to "gravitational perturbations" from Jupiter, Saturn and Venus that would somehow cause Halley's period to be foreshortened by AS MUCH AS 3 YEARS !Paul wrote:"No, 2134 is not a typo.
+That's right, folks: according to Paul, comet Halley's regular/ habitual period of 75.66 years (on average) which has been observed for many centuries will suddenly speed up between 2061 and 2134.
+And this, due to supposed "gravitational perturbations" from Jupiter, Saturn and Venus that would somehow cause Halley's period to be foreshortened by as many as 3 years!
+This, you may agree, is quite absurd; yet those "planetary perturbations" were theorized by the most acclaimed astronomers of the 18th century - and are still taught as 'fact' to astronomy students today.Paul wrote:"No, 2134 is not a typo.
 I got it from Wikipedia, and I've googled for and found several confirmations of that date.
-And you have just learned one new things about comets like Halley: their orbital periods can vary significantly from one orbit to the next, mostly depending on close it passes to big planets like Jupiter and Saturn.
+And you have just learned one new things about comets like Halley: their orbital periods can vary significantly from one orbit to the next, mostly depending on how close it passes to big planets like Jupiter and Saturn.
 And even Venus, if it passes really close."

-This, you may hopefully agree, is totally absurd.
-ALL the available historical data of the Halley's comet indicates that it has an average 75.66-year orbital period.
-See?
-As I said earlier on, astronomy is truly a most bewildering branch of science...
+The bottom line of this whole affair is that the available historical data of the Halley's comet indicates that it has an average 75.66-year orbital period.
+However, as I mentioned earlier, astronomy is truly a most bewildering branch of science.
 No one seems to agree with anyone !

 HALLEY'S COMET IN THE TYCHOSIUM